Lyon-Ynov-Campus/YTrack/subjects/Sortable/README.md

 ### Search

 It must be possible to filter information by searching the name as a string.
-For example, searching "man" should find all superheros with `"man"` in their name.
+For example, searching "man" should find all data with `"man"` in their name.

 The search should be interactive.
 In other words, the results should be filtered after every keystroke.
 So we don't need a "search" button.